YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 ## Tutorial

-> ***Note:*** This tutorial assumes that you know at least a little bit about [Unity](http://www.unity3d.com).
+> ***Note:*** This tutorial assumes that you know a little bit about [Unity](http://www.unity3d.com).
 In particular, it is helpful that you know how to get around the Unity editor, how to work with game objects, and how to write scripts in C#.
-If you don't know these things, check out [Unity's documentation](http://unity3d.com/learn).
+If you don't know these things, please refer to [Unity's documentation](http://unity3d.com/learn).

 Yarn Spinner is designed to be easy to work with in Unity.
 It makes no assumptions about how your game presents dialogue to the player, or about how the player chooses their responses.

+To introduce Yarn Spinner, we'll create an empty Unity project, and then build it from the ground up to run a sample conversation.
+If you'd first like to  see the finished project, [download Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/releases) and open the [Unity folder](https://github.com/thesecretlab/YarnSpinner/tree/master/Unity) in the Unity editor.
+To build a standalone version of this loaded project, skip to the end of this documentation.

 To use Yarn Spinner, you use three classes: